Final Morocco Announced May 26, 2026 · 26 players

 Tournament Outlook

 Morocco arrive at 2026 as the team that rewrote African football's World Cup narrative.
 Their extraordinary run to the semi-finals in Qatar 2022 — beating Belgium, Spain and Portugal along the way — was built on Walid Regragui's masterful defensive organisation and an indomitable team spirit that captivated the entire world.
 Achraf Hakimi remains one of football's elite full-backs, combining blistering pace with pinpoint crossing from his Paris Saint-Germain role.
-Sofyan Amrabat provides tireless energy and tactical intelligence in midfield, while Hakim Ziyech's creative genius and Youssef En-Nesyri's aerial prowess give the Atlas Lions genuine attacking threat.
+Sofyan Amrabat provides tireless energy and tactical intelligence in midfield, while Brahim Díaz's creative genius and Ayoub El Kaabi's aerial prowess give the Atlas Lions genuine attacking threat.
 The squad's greatest strength is its defensive solidity — they conceded just one goal in five matches before the 2022 semi-final, and that structure remains intact.
 With players scattered across Europe's top leagues and a diaspora fanbase that transforms every stadium into a home crowd, Morocco are no longer underdogs.
 As future 2030 World Cup co-hosts, the Atlas Lions carry the weight of African football on their shoulders and the belief to challenge any team in the tournament.

 Key Players